Adelin-Brianna/game/README.md

 # game
-A simple rock, paper and scissors game using a package called tkinter in python language
+A simple rock, paper and scissors game using a package(tkinter) in python language